Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Ward-Takahashi identity in dissipative systems

 \section{Ward-Takahashi identity in dissipative systems}

-In the previous section, we discussed the NG modes and their dispersion relations associated with the spontaneous breaking of $O(N)$ and $SU(2)\times U(1)$ models in the classical approximation.
-In this section, we nonperturbatively establish the result using the Ward-Takahashi identity.
-We consider a system describing a Fokker-Planck equation, $\partial_t |P\rangle = -\hH |P\rangle$.
-We assume that the Fokker-Planck Hamiltonian does not explicitly depend on time, $\partial_t\hH=0$, and the real part of right eigenvalues of $\hH$ are non-negative and it contains at least one zero eigenvalue.
-In general, the stationary state with the zero eigenvalue may not be the thermal state, i.e., a steady state is allowed in this formalism.
-We assume that the stationary state does not break the spacetime symmetries.
-We consider a continuum symmetry group $\mathcal{G}$ with the generator $\hQ^\alpha_A$ as internal symmetry, which commutes with the Fokker-Planck Hamiltonian, $[\hH, \hQ^\alpha_A]=0$.
-For fields belonging to a linear representation, $\hphi_R^a$ and $\hphi_A^a$ transforms
+In the previous section, we discussed the NG modes and their dispersion relations associated with the spontaneous breaking of $O(N)$ and $SU(2)\times U(1)$ models in the saddle point approximation.
+In this section, we nonperturbatively establish the result using a Ward-Takahashi identity.
+We consider a system described by a Fokker-Planck equation, $\partial_t |P\rangle = -\hH_\text{FP} |P\rangle$.
+We assume that the Fokker-Planck Hamiltonian does not explicitly depend on time, $\partial_t\hH_\text{FP}=0$, and the real part of right eigenvalues of $\hH_\text{FP}$ are non-negative and it contains at least one zero eigenvalue.
+In general, a stationary state with the zero eigenvalue may not be a thermal state, i.e., a nonequilibrium steady state is allowed in this formalism.
+We also assume that the stationary state does not break the spacetime symmetries.
+We consider a continuum symmetry group $\mathcal{G}$ with a generator $\hQ^\alpha_A$ as an internal symmetry, which commutes with the Fokker-Planck Hamiltonian, $[\hH_\text{FP}, \hQ^\alpha_A]=0$.
+For fields belonging to a linear representation, $\hphi_R^a$ and $\hphi_A^a$ transform as